-Lana Cooper doesn’t usually talk about herself in the first person, but makes an exception when writing an author bio.
+Lana Cooper doesn’t usually talk about herself in the third person, but makes an exception when writing an author bio.
 Otherwise, that would be really, really pretentious.

 In 2014, Cooper published her first novel, Bad Taste In Men, a humorous coming-of-age tale for awkward geeks who grew up in the ’90s.

 Steeped in horror and humor, her short stories have appeared in several anthologies, including Enter the Apocalypse (2017) and Nocturnal Natures (2016).
 She is an Affiliate Member of the Horror Writers Association (HWA).